sf219/sf219.github.io/_posts/2025-08-02-cauchy-matrices.md

 ---
 layout: post
-title: "Cauchy matrices"
+title: "Cauchy matrices and the symmetric eigenvalue problem"
-description: "An introduction to Cauchy matrices"
+description: "An introduction to Cauchy matrices, with emphasis on their connection to the symmetric eigenvalue problem"
 comments: true
 tags: [mathematics, signal_processing, matrices]
 ---